itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

 # Attribute Table Tools

-## Sorting, Statistics, Add Field, & Field calculator
+## Sorting, Statistics, and Fields

 There are a lot of functions within the attribute table, from sorting each field to adding new fields and creating field calculations.
 This section will give you an overview of using them.